-Flashaholic PWM VisualizerDesigned by future gadget labs, Ships from Canada
+Flashaholic PWM VisualizerDesigned by future gadget labs in Canada

 What is it?
 This is a pulse width modulation (PWM) visualizer for your oscilloscope or multimeter.
 An OSRAM/Vishay BPW34s PIN photodiode is used to capture light from a source like a flashlight. ...Read More…